 - Really 10,000 Years Old: Jane, though debatable as she was in stasis most of the time (albeit conscious).

 - Opposite-Sex Clone: Louwrens's Khanite form compared to Alex, more or less.

 - Portal Network: Planet-bound version, resembling tollbooths.

 - Schizo Tech: Space South Africa has starships and hover-cars, with hand-cranked windows.

-- Time Skip: Three years between Louwrens's arrival on the planet and the current arc, a hundred centuries between Jane's backstory and the present.
+- Time Skip: Three years between Louwrens's arrival on the planet and the "high school" arcs, nine years between that and the war, a hundred centuries between Jane's backstory and the present.

 - Trapped in Another World: Louwrens.

 - Ungrateful Bitch: Jane interprets Louwrens saving her life as a treacherous ploy and empties her gun into him.